This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Overwatering and Poor Drainage

-- Manage watering frequency—water only when the top inch of soil feels dry.
+- Check Watering Frequency—Only water when the top inch is dry.

 Not Providing Enough Sunlight